The Stakes Are Higher Than You Think

 Step 2: Parallel Walking

-Start with both dogs on leash, each handled by a separate person.
-Walk them in the same direction, parallel to each other, with about 20 to 30 feet of distance between them.
-Keep the leashes loose and your energy calm.
-Let them see each other from a comfortable distance.
+Start with both dogs on leash.
+Have a separate person handle each.
+Walk them in the same direction, parallel to each other.
+Keep about 20 to 30 feet of distance.
+Keep the leashes loose.
+Let them see each other from afar.

 Watch for body language:

-• Positive signs: Relaxed body, loose wagging tail, playful posture, looking at the other dog and then looking away, sniffing the ground casually.
+- Positive signs: Relaxed body, loose wagging tail, looking and looking away, casual sniffing.

 Step 3: Gradually Close the Distance

 If both dogs are calm, slowly reduce the distance over 10 to 15 minutes.
-Let them walk closer together but not face-to-face yet.
-Side-by-side walking is less confrontational than direct approaches.
+Let them walk closer but not face-to-face.
+Side-by-side walking is way less confrontational.

 Step 4: Allow a Controlled Greeting

-When both dogs appear relaxed at close range, allow a brief nose-to-nose greeting.
-Keep it to 3 seconds, then calmly walk them apart.
-Repeat several times.
-Short, positive interactions build a better foundation than one long, tense meeting.
+When both dogs look relaxed at close range, allow a brief nose-to-nose greeting.
+Keep it to exactly three seconds.
+Then calmly walk them apart.
+Repeat this several times.
+Short, positive interactions build a better foundation than one long stare-down.

 Step 5: Off-Leash Interaction (Fenced Area Only)

-If the on-leash interactions went well, move to a securely fenced neutral area and drop the leashes (keep them dragging in case you need to quickly regain control).
+If the on-leash greetings went well, move to a securely fenced neutral area.
+Drop the leashes.
+(Keep them dragging so you can quickly step in).
 Let the dogs set the pace.
-Some will play immediately.
-Others will sniff, explore, and slowly warm up.
-Both responses are normal.
+Some play immediately.
+Others sniff and ignore each other.
+Both responses are totally normal.

 The First Weeks at Home